MXA RACE TEST: THE REAL TEST OF THE 2023 SUZUKI RM-Z450

 (3) High-pressure radiator cap.
 The stock 1.1 kg/cm2 RM-Z450 radiator cap allowed our RM-Z450’s coolant levels to drop during long motos.
 Twin Air and CV4 offer 1.8 kg/cm2 and 2.0 kg/cm2 radiator caps.

-(7) TM Designworks chain guide.
+(6) TM Designworks chain guide.
 The stock RM-Z450 chain guide wears out incredibly fast and will not only eat through the rubber buffer but the metal cage as well.
-We run a TM Designworks Factory Edition #1 chain guide.
+We run a TM Designworks Factory chain guide.
 It lasts almost indefinitely.

-(8) Shock linkage.
+(7) Shock linkage.
 We ran a longer Pro Circuit shock linkage than the stock 135mm link.
-The longer link lowered the rear of the Suzuki and stiffened the initial part of the shock stroke, which allowed us to have more options in compression, rebound settings, fork height and head angle.
+The longer link lowered the rear of the Suzuki and stiffened the initial part of the shock stroke, which allowed us to have more options in compression, rebound, fork height and head angle.

 (9) Balance.
 The whole chassis is out of balance.
-MXA’s goal on the 2022 Suzuki RM-Z450 was to get the rear end down and the front end up.
-This would kick the head angle out to slow down the steering input.
-An added benefit of a slacker head angle is that the 2022 RM-Z450 doesn’t head shake as much.
+MXA’s goal on the 2023 Suzuki RM-Z450 was to get the rear end down and the front end up.
+This would kick the head angle out to slow down the steering input with the added benefit of not head shaking as much.
 We slid the forks down into the triple clamps.
 How far down?
 Flush would be about right.
-The longer link lowered the rear of the Suzuki and stiffened the initial part of the shock stroke, which allowed us to have more options for compression, rebound settings, fork height and head angle.
+The longer Pro Circuit link lowered the rear of the Suzuki and stiffened the initial part of the shock stroke, which allowed us to have more options for compression and rebound settings, fork height and head angle.